- Runlife has been increased by 400% (and still growing) vs. average runlife of 18 previous installations;

 - High sand content over 1,000 ppm (1,000 mg/l).

-The client contacted us to overcome several challenges.
-The existing artificial lift equipment in onshore wells (progressive cavity pumps, sucker rod pumps, standard pumps) failed quickly.
-18 systems had a run-life of about 46 days.
-The gaslift equipment had low efficiency, a low fluid rate and oil withdrawals.
-It was necessary to optimize production and replace equipment with more reliable and efficient ones.
+Client contacted us to overcome several challenges.
+The existing artificial lift equipment at onshore wells (progressive cavity pumps, sucker rod pumps, standard pumps) failed often and quickly – their 18 systems had a runlife of about 46 days.
+Current gaslift equipment had low efficiency with low fluid and oil rate.
+It was necessary to optimize production and replace equipment with more reliable and efficient technology.

-Since mid-2019, we worked on the best approach to the client’s needs regarding technical challenges.
-After doing research and detailed analysis, we designed the project to replace the client’s equipment with Lex Ultra-High-Speed ESP (UHS ESPTM) with a nameplate speed of 10,000 rpm.
+Following research and detailed analysis of the wells, we recommended replacing the client’s equipment with UHS ESPTM systems, all with a nameplate speed of 10,000 rpm.
 We proposed installing the wide-range UHS-500 system designed for NP flow range from 125 to 560 bblpd with 500 bblpd at BEP (20-90 m3/d with 80 m3/d at BEP), with integrated advanced gas handling device and shroud construction improved for a large-hole casing.

-In mid 2020, we sent the Lex Ultra-High Speed ESPs to Middle Africa from the manufacturing facility.
+In mid 2020, we sent the Lex Ultra-High Speed ESPs to Middle Africa from our manufacturing facility.

-Lex engineering team came to Africa to execute pre-installation check, start-up, commissioning, on-site daily monitoring, and equipment performance review.
-Also, we trained the client local engineering team.
+The Lex engineering team travelled to Africa to execute pre-installation checks, start-up, commissioning, on-site daily monitoring, and equipment performance reviews.
+We also trained the local engineering team to ensure they had the expertise to manage the system.

 In mid-October 2020, the UHS ESPTM systems were installed and put into operation.
-Installation took only 1 hour.
-This short term became possible because UHS ESPTM is always tested at the manufacturing facility being fully assembled.
-After testing, UHS ESPTM is delivered to the well site and ready for installation, consisted of MLE connection and protectolizers positioning.
+Installation took only an hour, which is eight times faster than previous ESP installations at this well.
+This is possible because UHS ESPTM systems are always tested at the manufacturing facility being fully assembled.
+After testing, the UHS ESPTM is delivered to the well site for the installation, which consists of MLE connection and protectolizers positioning.

-After leaving the field, Lex engineers continued to remotely monitor the operation of wells and provide engineering support to client’s personnel.
+After leaving the field, Lex engineers continued to remotely monitor the operation of wells and provide engineering support to the Client’s team.

-The Project results have proved the Lex Ultra-High-Speed ESP technology is reliable and applicable to replace the other artificial lift solutions in harsh well conditions.
-Also, the economic efficiency of the technology in current oil prices drop, and OPEC+ restrictions by increasing wells profitability was confirmed.
+This project’s results have proved the Lex Ultra-High-Speed ESP technology is effective and reliable enough to replace other artificial lift solutions in harsh well conditions.
+Also, we were able to increase wells profitability despite the current oil prices drop and OPEC+ restrictions, proving the economic efficiency of the technology.